 A pet may also live outside because the owner is homeless.
 As of January 2018, Ohio had an estimated 10,249 people experiencing homelessness, as reported by Continuums of Care to the U.S. Department of Housing and Urban Development (HUD).
 Of that total, 1,105 were family households, 749 were Veterans, 686 were unaccompanied young adults (ages 18-24), and 730 were individuals experiencing chronic homelessness.

-Maddie’s Fund recently held webinars addressing the fact that access to veterinary care is a national family crisis (register on Maddie’s Fund to view webinars).
 Important statistics that were shared include the fact that 88% of families are pet owners in this country, but over 29 million families lack access to vet care.
-The conclusion was veterinarians must step up to strategize how to provide care to all sectors of the population and address the fact that current safety nets for low-income families do not include vet care.
+The conclusion was veterinarians must step up with strategies for how to provide care to all sectors of the population and address the fact that current safety nets for low-income families do not include vet care.
 The number of low-income households is growing: 80% of families needing food stamps worked the year before.
 Unfortunately, the number of animals being turned in to shelters is also growing as many low-income families are unable to continue to care for their animals without help.

 Also, many shelters across the state are seeing more senior pets being surrendered.
 Disturbingly, reasons being cited are allergies, moving and housing restrictions, cost and medical care, and behavioral issues.
 Sometimes it is because the owner has passed away.
 It takes a lot of time and attention to get senior pets re-homed.
 If a senior pet is having difficulty adjusting to a shelter environment, fostering can be an answer.
 Families facing difficult times could reach out to organizations such as Hospets to help in the transition, or seed free or reduced-cost food and medical care before surrendering a pet to a shelter.